+Capital Fund

-The Capital Fund - is used to finance expenditure on the Council's capital programme.
+This reserve is used to finance expenditure on the Council's capital programme.
 This includes £66,000 to meet anticipated 'after-value payments' (repayment of grants as a result of the sale of associated land).

-The Leisure Equipment and Plant fund is used to finance equipment at the Council's leisure facilities.
+Leisure Equipment and Plant

+This reserve is used to finance equipment at the Council's leisure facilities.

-Replacement of Wheeled Bins - is used to finance the major replacement of bins within the district and towards providing new bins as part of the Council's recycling programme.
+Replacement of Wheeled Bins

+This reserve is used to finance the major replacement of bins within the district and towards providing new bins as part of the Council's recycling programme.

-The Shop Mobility Fund - finances the replacement of scooters for town centre shopping.
+Shop Mobility Fund

+This reserve finances the replacement of scooters for town centre shopping.
 As well as revenue contributions, this fund also receives donations.

-The Vehicles and Plant Fund - receives an annual revenue contribution in order to finance the replacement of the Council's vehicles and plant in line with an approved programme.
+Vehicles and Plant Fund

+This reserve receives an annual revenue contribution in order to finance the replacement of the Council's vehicles and plant in line with an approved programme.